Fidget Toys for ADHD

 Fidget Toys under $10

 Just a reminder that pricing on Amazon changes all the time.
 At the time this was published, they were all under $10.
 The number of the item should match with the collage below.
+We also have a fidget cube and it’s great for Kevin to work on fine motor skills.

 - 5 PCS Squeeze-a-Bean Soybean Stress Relieving Keychain Mobile Chain Fidget